What is Apple’s Emergency SOS satellite feature?

 Don’t expect satellite connectivity to expand to any other functionality in the near future.
 It’s incredibly unlikely that the newfangled tech will ever support checking your emails or social media.
 Satellite connectivity isn’t designed for a cellular replacement – it’s reserved for emergencies.

 When the feature launched, Apple explained that iPhone users get two years of the service for free, but then have to pay an undecided subscription amount.
-It’s unclear how this subscription might work, or when it would come into play.
-Expect to hear more about this from Apple when it becomes relevant.
+However, the service has remained free so far – last November Apple announced it was adding an extra year to the allowance for iPhone 14 owners.